In Conflicts, Shifts Happen

 Shifts happen

 Every night, when the couple watched television in their family room, the wife would reach for a blanket and complain that the room was too cold.
 Her husband, on the other hand, would respond by rolling his eyes and laughing, reassuring his wife that their home was actually quite warm.
-In fact, after several minutes into the movie, he would routinely switch on a fan pointed directly on him.
+In fact, after several minutes into the movie, he would routinely switch on a fan pointed directly at him.
 The wife, after countless episodes of this, assumed her husband really had no use for the fan, other than to prove a point.

 They each became more entrenched in their respective positions -- both physically and emotionally -- for years.